The Top Ten Benefits Of Group Counseling

 Medically reviewed by April Justice, LICSW

-Updated March 13, 2024by Regain Editorial Team
+Updated October 17, 2024by Regain Editorial Team

 Group counseling is a valuable, well-researched way to get treatment and support for various mental health challenges.
 Unlike support groups, therapy groups are paid-for or insurance-covered sessions led by one or more licensed therapists and are often led in smaller formations of up to ten people.
-Some groups may be larger or smaller.
+Some group counseling groups may be larger or smaller.
 Often, these groups are dedicated to learning a specific therapeutic modality or discussing a mental health challenge.

 Getty/AnnaStills